vegaitsourcing/contact-tracing-mobile/README.md

     #Make sure you have expo-cli installed:
     npm install --global expo-cli

-    #Make sure you have Expo app installed on your phone or emulator (iOS/Android).
+    #Make sure you have Expo app installed on your phone device or emulator (iOS/Android).
     You can download the Expo app from the respective app store.

     git clone https://github.com/vegaitsourcing/contact-tracing-mobile.git